 Historians are always conscious of the history we live through, but rarely is that moment as momentous as this choice about national identity, civic belief, historical interpretation, and future direction.
 It is a choice between rededication—to a government of, by, and for the People regardless of their gender identity, creed, color, origin, or direction in life—and retrogression to an unspecified “Again” when, whether 1850, 1950, or 2010, some were not equal and thus all were not free.

 WH: And the good news here is that recent polling suggests that Trump’s base is eroding as he continues to defy basic norms of ethics and decency.
-If we view Reconstruction as a Jekyll-and-Hyde example of possible Americas—of white supremacist violence and equal rights—we can certainly hope for the latter while resisting the former.
+If we view Reconstruction as a Jekyll-and-Hyde example of possible Americas—of equal rights on the one hand and white supremacist violence on the other—we can certainly hope for the former while resisting the latter.
 Both are possible Americas.

 NW: I think the potential impeachment of Donald Trump is a classic example of things getting worse before they can get better.
 This also seems to have been true of the scandals under Andrew Johnson and Richard Nixon.
 In the wake of Johnson’s impeachment, Republicans sought to unite the nation once more under Ulysses Grant, who was almost universally beloved in the North for playing a large part in winning the Civil War.
 Instead, the frequent incompetence of the Grant administration served as the precursor to decades of political corruption, producing resentments that boiled over into the rise of populist and Progressive movements that did much to hold political leaders in the United States more accountable to their constituents.
 The ineffectiveness of the Ford and Carter administrations after Watergate, the revelations of the Iran-Contra affair under Reagan, the lasciviousness of the Lewinsky scandal under Clinton, and the war-weariness of the Bush era sent the American public desperately searching for inspiration and change, a search that led to overwhelming support for Barack Obama’s candidacy in 2008.
 If Trump were to be impeached successfully, it would undoubtedly lead to an even lower level of faith in our public institutions.
 But, if history is any guide, it could also eventually produce dramatic change for the better.